Case study: Switching tools to docs-as-code

 During this wait time, we refined our Jekyll theme and process, ramped up on our Git skills, and migrated all of the content out of the old CMS into kramdown Markdown.
-Even so, as project timelines kept getting delayed and pushed out, and we weren’t sure if the engineering team’s bandwidth would ever lighten up, I wanted to jump ship and just deploy everything myself through the S3_website plugin on AWS S3.
+Even so, as project timelines kept getting delayed and pushed out, we weren’t sure if the engineering team’s bandwidth would ever lighten up.
+I wanted to jump ship and just deploy everything myself through the S3_website plugin on AWS S3.

-But as I researched domain policies, server requirements, and other environment standards and workflows, I realized that a do-it-myself approach wouldn’t work (unless I possessed a lot more engineering knowledge than I currently did).
-Given our corporate domain, security policies required us to host the content on a tier 1 server, which had to pass security requirements and other standards.
+But as I researched domain policies, server requirements, and other corporate standards and workflows, I realized that a do-it-myself approach wouldn’t work (unless I possessed a lot more engineering knowledge than I currently did).
+Given our corporate domain, security policies required us to host the content on an internal tier 1 server, which had to pass security requirements and other standards.
 It became clear that this would involve a lot more engineering knowledge and time than I had, as well as maintenance time if I managed the server post-release, so we had to wait.

-We wanted to get this right, because we probably wouldn’t get bandwidth from the engineering team again for a few years.
+We wanted to get this right because we probably wouldn’t get bandwidth from the engineering team again for a few years.
 In the end, waiting turned out to be the right approach.

 When we did finally begin the project and started working with the engineering team, another challenge was in understanding each other.
-The engineering team (the ones implementing the server build pipeline and workflow) didn’t really understand our Jekyll authoring process and needs.
+The engineering team (the ones implementing the server build pipeline and workflow) didn’t understand our Jekyll authoring process and needs.

 Still, we lived in different worlds, and we had to constantly communicate about what each other needed.
-It didn’t help that we were located in different states and had to interact virtually, often through virtual chat and email.
+It didn’t help that we were located in different states and had to interact virtually, often through chat and email.